How to Start Over After a Flood or Fire (Natural or Unnatural Disaster)

-Because of this need, I’ve decided to come up with ‘how to start from scratch’ blog post.
-Now of course this can also be applied to those of you who are building or renovating a home by choice, but it’s specifically directed to those of you who are literally…picking up the pieces.
+Because of this need, I’ve decided to come up with a ‘how to start from scratch’ blog post.
+Now, of course, this can also be applied to those of you who are building or renovating a home by choice, but it’s specifically directed to those of you who are literally…picking up the pieces.

-First, I’m going to give you a ‘what comes first’ list.
-This way you can choose products in their order of importance.
+First, I’m going to give you a ‘what comes first’ list, showing you how to choose products in their order of importance.
 Their importance is based on how one thing relates to another and of course PRICE.
-Now of course each room will have different products/needs, but here’s the basics…
+Of course, each room will have different products/needs, but here are the basics…

-6. Paint colours that coordinate with the above
+6. COORDINATING PAINT COLOURS FOR WALLS Paint colours that coordinate with the above

-*The only things in there that could be shifted to the top (if you are down to studs and potentially reconfiguring things) is plumbing and lighting fixtures.
+*The only things in the above list that could be shifted to the top (if you’re down to studs and potentially reconfiguring things) is plumbing and lighting fixtures.
 For lighting, you’ll want to decide which lights are pot lights/hanging/wall, this way the electrician can know what type of junction box to use/placement.
 For plumbing, you’ll need to decide ‘placement’ (ie: rain-head shower, freestanding tub, etc…)

 Now really, just that list ALONE will save you a lot of stress, but really, let’s get down to the nitty-gritty as the devil is in the details!

 You’ll be flying through products and pamphlets like it’s NOBODY’S business.
 A week from now you might not remember the name of the countertop you picked or the specific brand of the tile flooring you choose (or your own name).
 It’s important to keep track of what you need to choose/have chosen and to do this effectively, you’ll need the following: